mdn/data/api/inheritance.md

-# Types
+# Inheritance

 [data](https://github.com/mdn/data/blob/master/api/inheritance.json) |
 [schema](https://github.com/mdn/data/blob/master/css/inheritance.schema.json)

-The inheritance files defines, for each interface, the parent that they inherit properties and methods from, as well as the mixins that they implements.
+Interfaces of Web APIs can inherit from other interfaces or implement [mixins](https://developer.mozilla.org/en-US/docs/Glossary/Mixin).
+For each interface, this data informs about the inherited (parent) interface and the implemented mixins.

 ## Structure for inheritance data of a specific name